Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Once you log-in, just log off from Windows.

-- Next time you try to access Windows Store, you should be able to access the Store.
+- Next time you try to access Microsoft Store, you should be able to access the Store.

-That should resolve log-in problems.
+That should resolve log-in problems and get you rid of the Microsoft Store we encountered an error issue.
 However, if the problem is more complex, and you’re unable to log in even with the Microsoft Account, we have 2 more steps you should take into consideration.

-Unlike some other apps, the Windows Store, as an essential Windows part, can’t be uninstalled.
+Unlike some other apps, the Microsoft Store, as an essential Windows part, can’t be uninstalled.
 That means, for more several issues with the Store, you have to turn to alternatives.
-Even though you can’t reinstall the Store app, you can at least re-register it, wich is kind of analogous.
+Even though you can’t reinstall the Store app, you can at least re-register it, which is kind of analogous.